mudita/MuditaOS/pure_changelog.md

 * Fixed incorrect loudspeaker icon in call window when headset was connected during a call
 * Fixed invalid screen displayed after missed call
 * Fixed minor issues in the Calculator Application
+* Fixed displaying usual SMS template call rejection window when no templates were defined

 ## [1.5.0 2022-12-20]